Context-Aware Semantic Segmentation via Stage-Wise Attention: Method

 \subsection{Self-supervised pretraining (SimMIM-style)}

 We adapt a simple framework for masked image modeling (SimMIM)~\cite{SimMIM} to the dual-stream encoder and keep the HR-LR fusion active throughout pretraining.

 \paragraph{Masking strategy.} On the HR stream, we apply random masking with ratio $r_{\mathrm{HR}}$ (default $0.75$).
-On the LR stream, we apply a \textbf{centered} masking with ratio $r_{\mathrm{LR}}$ (default $0.5$) to preserve global scene layout without keeping the corresponding part of HR.
+On the LR stream, we apply centered masking with ratio $r_{\mathrm{LR}}$ (default $0.5$), masking the LR region that is spatially aligned with the HR crop.
+This preserves the surrounding global layout while preventing trivial cross-scale copying from the LR center to the HR target region.
 In both cases, the masked tokens are replaced with a learnable mask token at the stage 1 embedding dimension (with no zeroing), as in many frameworks~\cite{MAE, SimMIM}.
-Cross-attention therefore consumes LR features in which masked positions carry the learned mask token embedding.
+Cross-attention therefore operates on LR features whose masked positions carry the learned mask token embedding.

 \paragraph{Reconstruction head and objective.} Only the HR branch is reconstructed.
 From the last HR stage ($s{=}4$), we use a $1{\times}1$ convolution producing $3s^2$ channels followed by a PixelShuffle with stride $s$ (equal to the total downsampling factor of the HR encoder) to map tokens back to RGB at input resolution.
 Let $\hat I^{\mathrm{HR}}$ be the reconstruction.
 We minimize a masked $\ell_1$ loss over the masked HR pixels only: